ONE WORLD ROASTERS

 Most of the producers are victims of armed conflict and

 have only recently been able to reclaim their land thanks to a restitution program.
-Now that they have their land back, they have put it to good use by providing high-quality organic coffee for you to enjoy.
+Now that they have their land back, they have put it to good use by providing high-quality coffee for you to enjoy.
 Help support them, by trying their delicious Sierra Nevada single origin!

 Spirit Mountain